ashn-dot-dev/scratch/leetcode/README.md

 ## Notes and Observations
 I tried LeetCode for the first time on the evening of 2023-08-15.
-My opinion of LeetCode had been somewhat negative, as I had mostly associated the site with the competitive programming grinds that young software developers would subject themselves to in order to prepare for FAANG interviews.
+My opinion of LeetCode had been somewhat negative, as I had mostly associated the site with the competitive programming grinds that young software developers subject themselves to in order to prepare for FAANG interviews.
 I am not a fan of the adversarial relationship that this interview style creates, and the way that these types of interviews disadvantage candidates who do not have the free time